Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_using_linkit_one.md

 ## Setup requirement:

-To complete this test setup, you will need:
+To complete this tutorial, you'll need:

-1. Battery Pack to power up the micro-USB of the development board
+1. A battery Pack to power up the development board through the onboard micro-USB connector
-2. A Wifi access point made available to the development board
+2. A Wi-Fi access point to connect with the development board

 There is no additional electrical component required to connect to the development board.

 ### Step 1.
-Create a new Prototype with Switch-Type data channel
+Create a new Prototype using the switch type data channel

 a.
-After login, select "Prototype" under Development at the navigator bar, click "Create" to create a new prototype.
+After signing in MSC, select **Prototype** under **Development** at the top navigation bar, click **Create** to create a new prototype.

 ![](../images/Linkit_ONE/img_linkitone_02.png)

 b.
-Fill in the detail information as per screen to give a basic profile of this prototype:
+Provide a basic profile for the prototype by filling in the detailed information.

 ![](../images/Linkit_ONE/img_linkitone_03.png)

 c.
-Click "Detail" for the prototype created
+Click **Detail** for the prototype created

 ![](../images/Linkit_ONE/img_linkitone_04.png)

 d.
-In the prototype Detail Page, select "Data Channel" TAB and click "Add" to create new Data Channel:
+In the **Detail** page under **Prototype**, select **Data Channel** tab and click **Add** to create a new Data Channel:

 ![](../images/Linkit_ONE/img_linkitone_05.png)

-We are going to create two Data Channel for this tutorial, one is a Display Data Channel to reflect the status of the LED light on the board; one is a Controller Data Channel that issues command to the board to switch the LED light:
+In this tutorial, you'll create two Data Channels.
+First one is a Display Data Channel to reflect the status of the LED light on the board; second one is a Controller Data Channel  to switch the LED light by issuing commands to the board:

 e.
-Select "Display" Data Channel and key in the following information
+Select **Display** Data Channel and enter in the following information:

 ![](../images/Linkit_ONE/img_linkitone_06.png)

 ![](../images/Linkit_ONE/img_linkitone_07.png)

-Please take note of the Data Channel Id, this is the unique identifier when calling API later in the tutorial.
+Please take note of the Data Channel ID, this is the unique identifier used for an API that’s called later in the tutorial.

 f.
-Repeat the same step in e, except select "Controller" Data Channel and key in the following information
+Repeat steps e to create the **Controller** Data Channel and enter in the following information:

 ![](../images/Linkit_ONE/img_linkitone_08.png)

 ![](../images/Linkit_ONE/img_linkitone_09.png)

-Please take note of the Data Channel Id, this is the unique identifier when calling API later in the tutorial.
+Please take note of the Data Channel ID, this is the unique identifier used for an API that’s called later in the tutorial.

 g.
-Once completed, you should be able to see two data channel created as below:
+After completing the above steps , you'll see two data channels created as shown below:

 ![](../images/Linkit_ONE/img_linkitone_10.png)

 ### Step 2.
 Create Test Device

 a.
-Click "Create Test Device" on the right upper corner of the page
+Click **Create Test Device** on the upper right

 ![](../images/Linkit_ONE/img_linkitone_11.png)

 b.
-Fill in the name and description of the test device:
+Enter the name and description of the test device:

 ![](../images/Linkit_ONE/img_linkitone_12.png)

 c.
-After Test device is created, click "Go to detail" to open the created device detail page:
+After Test device is created, click **Go to detail** to open the device detail page:

 ![](../images/Linkit_ONE/img_linkitone_13.png)

 ![](../images/Linkit_ONE/img_linkitone_14.png)

-Please take note of the deviceId and deviceKey for calling API later in the tutorial.
+Please take note of the deviceId and devicekey which will be used for an API call later in the tutorial.

 ### Step 3.
-Obtain Device ID, Device Key, Data Channel ID
+Obtain deviceId, deviceKey, Data Channel ID
-Here is the summary of the neccessary information we have obtained in interacting with this test device:
+Summary information obtained from interacting with this test device is shown below:

 | Name | Value | Remark |
 | -- | -- | -- |